 What Is a Marksheet and a Report Card?

-And, each student’s academic success is summarized in a report card.
+Each student’s academic success is summarized in a report card.
 In other words, it is each student’s assessment report that shows his total achievement on any given assessment exam.

 Essential Parts of a Report Card